yuyudev-thatoddhaystack/long_leg_bird_yy/readme.txt

 A normal bird with long legs and a top hat.

-Nothing more to say.
+For Ghost Jam 2024

 I recommend Spirit Detective (https://gallathegalla.github.io/gtg-ghosts/balloons/spirit_detective) as their balloon, but you can use whatever you would like.